Introduction to Dubai Visas

 1. What types of visas can I get for Dubai?

-Dubai offers multiple visa options including Residence Visa, Golden Visa, Investor Visa, Remote Work Visa, Student Visa, Job Seeker Visa, Family Sponsorship Visa, and short-term Visit/Transit Visas.
+Dubai offers multiple visa options including various residency visas such as Residence Visa, Golden Visa, Investor Visa, Green Visas (for high-skilled workers, investors, and self-employed individuals), Remote Work Visa, Student Visa, Job Seeker Visa, Family Sponsorship Visa, and short-term Visit/Transit Visas.
+Each residency visa category has specific eligibility criteria and benefits for expatriates.

 2. Who is eligible for a Dubai Golden Visa?